Table of Contents

 This approach reduces defensiveness, fosters trust, and encourages employees to actively engage in their development process, ultimately strengthening the manager-employee relationship.

-3. Peer Assessment
+4) Peer Assessment

-Peer assessment involves colleagues who closely work with the employee offering their feedback on work habits, communication skills, teamwork, and other relevant traits.
+Peer assessment involves colleagues who work closelywith the employee offering their feedback on work habits, communication skills, teamwork, and other relevant traits.
 This method is particularly useful in team-driven environments where collaboration is critical.

 It encourages accountability among peers and provides valuable insights into an employee’s contribution to team dynamics and overall project success.
+Peer feedback feels more relevant and immediate because it comes from those who observe performance daily.

-4. Self-assessment
+5) Self-assessment

 In a self-assessment, employees evaluate their own Performance against pre-set criteria.
 This approach promotes greater self-awareness, reflection, and accountability.
 It empowers employees to take ownership of their career progression, identify their strengths and weaknesses, and set personal goals for future development.